-Maximum trench width at the pipe crown shall be the outside diameter of the pipe plus two feet.

-Pipe shall be bedded in crushed or screened stone with a minimum depth of six inches to provide a Class B bedding.
+- A. All trenching shall be accomplished in accordance with all appropriate state and federal safety requirements. - B. Maximum trench width at the pipe crown shall be the outside diameter of the pipe plus two feet. - C. Pipe shall be bedded in crushed or screened stone with a minimum depth of six inches to provide a Class B bedding.
 The stone will be deposited in the trench and brought to proper invert grade.
 The maximum size of stone aggregate will be 3/4 inch.
 When the trench bottom has been excavated, it shall be filled and thoroughly compacted to grade before the utility pipe is placed.
-When the excavated trench bottom is not sufficiently firm to properly support the utility pipe, the Town Engineer may direct the subdividerApplicant to excavate below grade and bed the trench bottom with a specified depth of select material.
+When the excavated trench bottom is not sufficiently firm to properly support the utility pipe, the Town Engineer may direct the subdivider to excavate below grade and bed the trench bottom with a specified depth of select material.
 Unless otherwise shown on the final plan, the stone shall be brought to the spring line of the pipe.
 Bedding materials other than those stated above may be used but only by a written statement from the Town Engineer.
-The statement will include a description of materials that will be substituted.

-Pipe alignment shall be straight in both the horizontal and vertical unless specific approval of a curvilinear drain is obtained in writing from the Planning Board Board.
+The statement will include a description of materials that will be substituted. - D. Pipe alignment shall be straight in both the horizontal and vertical unless specific approval of a curvilinear drain is obtained in writing from the Planning Board. - E. Manholes shall be provided at all changes in vertical or horizontal alignment and at all junctions.
+On straight runs, manholes shall be placed at a maximum of four-hundred-foot intervals. - F. Manholes and catch basins shall be founded below the frost line on a minimum depth of six inches of crushed or screened gravel compacted to a uniform density.